Ewicks/advanced-banking-system-proj-3/README.md

 ## Technologies used

-### Languages, Frameworks, Libaries and Programs Used
+### Languages, Frameworks, Libraries and Programs Used

 1. [Python](https://www.python.org/)